-Concentration of credit risk - The District did not have any investment that represented greater than 5% of its overall portfolio as of June 30, 2016.
+Concentration of credit risk - The District did not have any investment that represented greater than 5% of its overall portfolio as of June 30, 2017.

-Fair value hierarchy - The District categorizes its fair value measurements within the fair value established by generally accepted accounting principles.
+Fair value hierarchy - The District categorizes its fair value measurements within the fair value established by GAAP.
 The hierarchy of inputs are used to measure the fair value of the asset.
-Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 are significant unobservable inputs.
+Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 are significant unobservable inputs.
+The District had no investments valued at fair value.